How To Prepare Your Media for a Vub

 Full beard |

 This helps DeepEditor understand how their teeth look, ensuring higher quality results.
-If your shot doesn’t contain a clear view of the actor’s mouth interior, consider uploading Training Data.
+If your shot doesn’t contain a clear view of the actor’s mouth interior, consider uploading Training Data that contains the actor speaking with mouth interior visible.

 What makes appropriate Driving Data?